 Please note that when a holiday falls during the week, your class will be rescheduled for the Friday of that week.
-Students are required to make arrangements to be present at the rescheduled class.
+Students are required to plan to be present at the rescheduled class.

-Facilitator: Jade Johnson Email: jade.johnson@columbia.ca Class Time: 10:00 AM to 12:00 PM (Mon./ Wed.)
-See Microsoft Teams invites from facilitator Room: Microsoft Teams and HSDP285 Moodle Page Credit: 3 Prerequisite: None
+Facilitator: Kris McNab, MEd Email: kris.mcnab@columbia.ca Class Times: Tuesdays and Thursdays 5:30PM to 9:30PM Room: Microsoft Teams Invite and HSDP285 Moodle Page Credit: 3 Prerequisite: None

 Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.
 Please note that when a holiday falls during the week, your class will be rescheduled for the Friday of that week.
-Students are required to make arrangements to be present at the rescheduled class.
+Students are required to plan to be present at the rescheduled class.